carlorizzante/what-the-flexbox/README.md

 - 04 - Wrapping elements with Flexbox
 - 05 - Flexbox Ordering
 - 06 - Flexbox Alignment and Centering with justify-content
+- 07 - Alignment and Centering with align-items